V8-Luky/cvai/README.md

 # GANerate your dreams
-In this project, we're experimenting with CycleGAN to map real-world images into the aesthetic of Studio Ghibli films.
+In this project, we're experimenting with CycleGANs to map images from one style to another style.
+The goal is to prepare a generic framework to make it easy to map any to styles to each other.
+That implementation should then be tested by converting real-world images into the aesthetic of Studio Ghibli films.

 ## Team
 - David Schurtenberger